winston0410/curryMethod.js/README.md

 `...args` : Any

 Arguments you want to pass to the curried methods.
 The number of argument should match with `arity`.

-`obj` : Object

-Object which has the method for you to access.
+The last element should be the object which has the method for you to access.

+### `getArg(indice, fn)(...args)(obj)`

+This function will make a function return a specific argument, based on the indice.

+`indice` : Number

+Indicate the position of argument you want the function to return from the array `args`

+`methodPath` : String

+Indicate the path to access methods.
+For example `classList.add` and `setAttribute`.

+`...args` : Any

+Arguments you want to pass to `fn`